 You can’t physically see the roadblocks, they’re not tangible things.
 They’re things you feel.
 Especially when you run into them.
 Identifying roadblocks takes a reflective, non-emotional approach to evaluating your misconceptions and that of your client.

 People hiring us to build websites often don’t know what they need, have no idea how a site is built and zero concept about what to expect.
-They trust us to take them to point A to point B as painlessly as possible.
+They trust us to take them from point A to point B as painlessly as possible.
 If you’re not helping your clients problem solve they will start problem-solving for you based on their limited knowledge of what you do.
 They’re likely to set previously non-existent (and often only semi-realistic) criteria about how your product should work.
 Leading to massive scope creep, profit loss and a product that may or may not reach their goals.

 I’m not suggesting clients don’t play a vital role in the web development process.
 I’m suggesting that your role as a web professional is to help guide clients through the process and sell them on the decisions that will allow them to reach their goals.
 But to effectively sell to someone you have to know what you’re up against.
 Know what the other army’s bringing before you start swinging.